denten/denten.github.io/_includes/CV/04-publications.md

    Deidre Shauna Lynch.
 Oxford UP, 2019.
 4. "Distributed Agency in the Novel."
 Article under review, spring 2019.
 6. "The Evolution of Literary Cooperation."
 Book manuscript in progress.
-8. "Literature and the Experimental Humanities" with Maria Sachiko Cecire.
-Co-authored book manuscript under contract by invitation to "Literature and Contemporary Thought" series published by Routledge, ed.
-Ursula K. Heise & Guillermina De Ferrari.
 9. "Migrant Media," chapter forthcoming in *Understanding Flusser, Understanding Modernism*, ed. by Aaron Jaffe , Rodrigi Martini, and Michael F. Miller.
 Bloomsbury, 2019.
 10. "Computational Narratology: Time, Space, and Agency in the Novel."
 Book manuscript in early